Select language:

 What's At Stake

-In 2018, New Fortress Energy, through its Puerto Rico-based subsidiary NFEnergía, began designing a large liquified natural gas (LNG) terminal in San Juan Harbor to import methane gas that would run through a pipeline to the nearby power plant.
+In 2018, New Fortress Energy, through its Puerto Rico-based subsidiary NFEnergía, began designing a terminal in San Juan Harbor to import liquefied methane gas (LMG) without approval from the Federal Regulatory Energy Commission (FERC).
+This violated federal law.

-LNG transport ship at the New Fortress Energy facility in San Juan Harbor, Puerto Rico
+LNG transport ship at the New Fortress Energy facility in San Juan Harbor, Puerto Rico.

 Delivery to the Federal Regulatory Energy Commission